UN anti-graft investigator barred from re-entering Guatemala

 - Moose crowded by onlookers on shore drowns in Vermont lake

+Morales announced last Friday that he was winding down the commission’s work in Guatemala, giving it until September 2019 when its current term expires to transfer its capacities to local institutions.

-The commission known as CICIG for its initials in Spanish has pressed a number of high-profile graft investigations including against Morales and some of his associates.
+Known as CICIG for its initials in Spanish, the commission has led high-profile probes against Morales and some of his associates.

+Morales is suspected of receiving at least $1 million in illicit financing during the 2015 campaign.
+He denies wrongdoing.

+In August the country’s Supreme Court allowed congress to consider a request to lift the immunity of office Morales enjoys as president.